kashmiri dum aloo - a spicy and hot recipe of dum aloo.

 sprinkle some caraway seeds and serve kashmiri dum aloo hot with naan, rotis or rice.

-kashmiri dum aloo recipe details below:
+kashmiri dum aloo recipe below:

 - 500 gms baby potatoes